kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 //     at connection time (e.g., source identity, port).
 Recommended for broad,
 //     coarse-grained access controls.
 //
-//     NOTE FOR REVIEWRS -- THIS IS FOR FUTURE ENHANCEMENT
+//     NOTE FOR REVIEWERS -- THIS IS FOR FUTURE ENHANCEMENT
 //
 //   - Application: Enforces the policy at the application layer (L7), typically at
 //     HTTP/gRPC-aware sidecars or L7 proxies.
 Enables fine-grained authorization